What is the Course of Study?

-Anyone can enroll, but the program is especially designed for those who will serve as clergy.
+Anyone can enroll, but the program is particularly designed for those who will serve as clergy.
 Those who do not have a specific call to be ordained or serve as clergy are encouraged to take courses for personal enrichment and more effective ministry in their local churches.

 What are the requirements for admission into the course of study?

-There are different ways to be enrolled in the course of study, depending on the policies of a local district or Field.
+There are different ways to be enrolled in the course of study, depending on the policies of a local district or field.
 Generally, a pastor’s recommendation is needed.
 In most cases, there is no formal educational requirement.
 We want our ministry preparation to be accessible to everyone, no matter their educational background or experience.